-The extramural research program of the National Human Genome Research Institute (NHGRI) is developed and guided by periodic planning processes that involve many scientists in the extramural community, and are overseen by and approved by the National Advisory Council for Human Genome Research.
-The results of the most recent program planning effort are described in "A Vision for the Future of Genomics Research" (http://www.genome.gov/11007524).
-In addition to our major program planning efforts, in projects where the NHGRI has significant investments (such as, ENCODE [Encyclopedia of DNA Elements], medical sequencing, etc.) these programs are subject to regular assessment and periodic review to ensure that they remain at the leading edge of biomedical research and technology.
+The extramural research program of the National Human Genome Research Institute (NHGRI) is developed and guided by periodic planning processes, as described above, and involves many scientists in the extramural community, and is overseen and approved by the National Advisory Council for Human Genome Research.
+In addition to our major program planning efforts, projects in which NHGRI has significant investments, such as, the Encyclopedia of DNA Elements (ENCODE), medical sequencing, etc, are subject to regular assessment and periodic review to ensure that they remain at the leading edge of biomedical research and technology.

-Within the scope of this overall guidance, a plan for funding NHGRI's research and training and career development programs is developed for each Fiscal Year.
-There are several factors that affect this funding plan, including commitments from prior years, special initiatives that implement objectives described in the Vision document through Requests for Applications and other solicitations, emerging scientific opportunities, and available funds.
+Within the scope of this overall guidance, a plan for funding NHGRI's research and training and career development programs is developed each Fiscal Year.
+Some factors that affect this funding plan include commitments from prior years, special initiatives that implement objectives described in the 2011 strategic plan through Requests for Applications and other solicitations, emerging scientific opportunities, and available funds.
 The NHGRI strongly encourages prospective applicants and grantees to discuss their research ideas with the appropriate staff as soon as possible during the earliest stages of preparing an application to ensure that any submitted application is responsive to the NHGRI's mission.